-Atlantis Spa offers a great range of body treatment and Ottawa downtown area massage service options for you to choose from.
+Atlantis Spa offers a great range of body treatments.
+Close to Ottawa downtown area.
+Massage treatments near me options for you to choose from.
 Swedish Massage, Body Massage and Relaxation Massage services are available.
 Each massage service is performed by our friendly, highly qualified staff.
 Whether you are looking to relax for an hour or have ongoing body aches or tight muscles that need some gentle Ottawa massage call or email us anytime.
 While Atlantis Spa does not at this point offer massage therapy, in most cases our spa massage services will greatly alleviate your daily discomfort.
 We will help you feel better!
 Should you need any assistance in choosing one of our treatments or want more information on exactly what is involved with a certain treatment please feel free to contact us; we will be more than happy to describe the experience.
 Book Online in seconds!

 Massage Treatments at Atlantis Beauty Spa